The beach of Praia de Rocha with sandy white beach and cliffs and stunning ocean views

 woman standing in front of the beach, with a fence between the trail and the beach, looking out onto the view

-Start your Lisbon to Faro road trip off on the right note with a quick drive from Lisbon across the river to Costa da Caparica
+Start your Lisbon to Algarve road trip off on the right foot with a quick drive from Lisbon across the river to Costa da Caparica: a cozy coastal town well worth the stop even so early into your journey.

 Drive to Cabo Espichel.